LaKing/srvctl/README.md

    update-install                        Run the installation/update script.

-     Update/Install all components
+     Update/Install all components.
-     On host systems install the containerfarm
+     On host systems install the containerfarm. and additionally use [HOSTNAME] as additional argument to select a host from a cluster.

    version                               List software versions installed.